Org Strategy

 Org Consolidation After M&A

 Merging Salesforce orgs after a merger or acquisition is among the most complex programs an architect designs.
-The decision to merge vs. keep separate is itself a major architectural call.
+Whether to merge vs. keep separate is itself a major architectural call.

 Consolidation Decision Matrix